lrb2/lrbot-discord/README.md

 3. Build the Docker image using `docker compose build` (this may require `sudo`).
 If the image is being rebuilt and the use of cached data is not desired, append `--no-cache` to build it anew.
 4. Create a file `secret-token` that contains the token for your [Discord bot application](https://discord.com/developers/applications).
 5. Create `config/settings.cfg` from [`config/settings-sample.cfg`](config/settings-sample.cfg), changing `owner` to the User ID of a Discord account that should receive any urgent alerts and be able to perform restricted commands.
 5. Run the image in detached mode using `docker compose up -d`.
+Note that building the image will take a long time (depending on your internet connection) if the cache is not used, since it includes downloading and installing the entirety of TeX Live.

 ## Configuration
 See [`config/settings.cfg`](config/settings-sample.cfg) for most configuration options.